Sleep and learning: Electrophysiological evidence in rats

-Sleep in relation to school
+Sleep in relation to school and the workplace

 Sleep has been directly linked to the grades of students.
 One in four U.S. high school students admit to falling asleep in class at least once a week.
 Consequently, results have shown that those who sleep less do poorly.
 In the United States, sleep deprivation is common with students because almost all schools begin early in the morning and many of these students either choose to stay awake late into the night or cannot do otherwise due to delayed sleep phase syndrome.
 As a result, students that should be getting between 8.5 and 9.25 hours of sleep are getting only 7 hours.
 Perhaps because of this sleep deprivation, their grades are lower and their concentration is impaired.

 Research shows that different remote learning modalities significantly affect nursing students' perceptions of their sleep quality.
 During the COVID-19 pandemic, a study found that students engaged in asynchronous learning reported better sleep quality compared to those in hybrid or in-person learning environments.
 Over half of the nursing students surveyed reported getting less than the recommended 7 hours of sleep per night; however, students who reported more sleep hours also reported better sleep quality.

 Given the significant impact of sleep deprivation on academic performance and the differing sleep patterns observed in students, educational institutions have begun to reconsider start times.
 For instance, a school in New Zealand changed its start time to 10:30 a.m. in 2006, to allow students to keep to a schedule that allowed more sleep.
 In 2009, Monkseaton High School, in North Tyneside, had 800 pupils aged 13–19 starting lessons at 10 a.m. instead of the normal 9 a.m. and reported that general absence dropped by 8% and persistent absenteeism by 27%.
 In 2024, some 20 schools in Denmark have pushed back their start times, and there have been positive results.